Orthopedic Sports Medicine & Team Physicians

 - Ligament sprains and tears such as anterior cruciate ligament tears and ulnar collateral ligament sprains

-Research studies and clinical practice have shown promise in PRP and stem cell therapies’ ability to relieve pain by promoting long lasting healing of musculoskeletal conditions.
+Research studies and clinical practice have shown promise in these advance therapies’ ability to relieve pain by promoting long lasting healing of musculoskeletal conditions.
 Additional therapeutic uses are being explored.

 ORTHOPAEDIC URGENT CARE

 We recognize that injuries can happen outside the typical workweek, which is we offer Saturday-morning and early afternoon clinics at our Orthopaedic Urgent Cares in Brandon and South Tampa.
 Please take advantage of this opportunity to receive medical care even if you attend a high school that is not under contract with us.ORTHOPAEDIC URGENT CARE